 Distribution: Occurring east of the Cascades crest chiefly in central and northeastern Washington; Southeast British Columbia to Oregon, east to the northern Great Plains.

-Habitat: Dry, open places in the valleys, plains and foothills, sometimes ascending to moderate elevations in the mountains.
+Habitat: Dry, open places in the valleys, plains and foothills, sometimes ascending to middle elevations in the mountains.

 Perennial from a branched, woody base, the several stems 1-4 dm. tall; inflorescence with stalked glands, the rest of the plant usually grey-puberulent.

 Leaves opposite, entire or with a few teeth, up to 13 cm. long and 2 cm. wide.